twisted/pydoctor/docs/source/docformat/google-numpy.rst

 and `NumpyDoc style <https://numpydoc.readthedocs.io/en/latest/format.html>`_  docstrings.

 Docstrings will be first converted to reStructuredText and then parsed with ``docutils``.
-This means any supported `reST markup <restructuredtext>`_ can be use to supplement google-style or numpy-style markup.
+This means any supported `reST markup <restructuredtext.html>`_ can be use to supplement google-style or numpy-style markup.

 Please refer to the appropriate references documentation for markup details.